10/6/98

 transfer assets and authority to this new corporation, provide an oversight

 role to ensure these changes are made to the ICANN draft.
-This role should
+This role

 continue unless and until ICANN adopts a membership (or some other method